jwells131313/goethe/README.md

 * When holding a writer lock you may acquire a reader lock.
 The writer lock remains in effect
 * Many reader locks can be held on multiple different threads
 * When holding a reader lock another reader lock may be acquired on the same thread (counting)
-* When holding a reader lock you may not acquire a reader lock.
+* When holding a writer lock you may not acquire a reader lock.
 Doing so leads too easily to deadlocks
 * Once a writer asks for the lock no more readers will be able to enter, so writers can starve readers

 The following is an example of a recursive write lock